The Power of Prevention

 Throughout my career, I have always had a passion for prevention!
 I became a psychologist and then a public-school educator because I believe in the power and necessity of early education, caring relationships, and supportive environments to help children reach their full potential.
 My approach to my work over the last 30 years has been inspired by Frederick Douglass’ eloquent statement that, “It is easier to build strong children than to repair broken men.”

-When I joined Children’s Center just over a year ago, I was especially excited about the impact that this organization has in preventing child maltreatment in our community, and beyond.
+When I joined Children’s Center, I was especially excited about the impact that this organization has in preventing child maltreatment in our community, and beyond.
 The mission of Children’s Center is to end child abuse and neglect through assessment, treatment, and prevention.
 Our vision is to build a world where all children feel safe, valued, and heard.
 April is National Child Abuse Prevention Month, so we are highlighting the importance of prevention of abuse and neglect.
 Child maltreatment is a complex problem that impacts our entire society.
 Prevention of child abuse requires multiple activities, initiatives, and commitment from our entire community.

 As a society, we have made strides in the last 30 years in reducing rates of child abuse and neglect through strong programs of prevention.
 We have come to understand the importance of identifying the root causes of the problem and highlighting opportunities for everyone in the community to do their part to keep children safe.